 In July, the final action date of FB-4 Worldwide became May 8, 2004.
 That date will hold in August.
 The lack of movement has to do with the large increase in demand for the category.
 If demand continues to be high, we may see a temporary retrogression in FB-4 Worldwide and FB-4 China.

 We should not expect much progress for the FB-2A final action date for September, but it will pick back up in October with the infusion of new fiscal year numbers.
 Slow movement is attributable to the fact that the annual visa limit is being approached.Employment Based Projections:

 EB-1 China and India have kept their final action date of January 1, 2012 and it is expected to hold throughout the fiscal year.

-The final action date for EB-5 China will stay at June 8, 2014 and Oppenheim expects this category to advance by one week for August.
+The final action date for EB-5 China will advance one week to June 15, 2014 and Oppenheim expects this category to advance by one week for September.
 Some forward movement in this category could be possible for September provided that demand decreases.